dantheli/MallocVisualizer-ios/README.md

 Hopefully you can build the project either through the simulator or on your own iPhone or iPad.
 If not, then fix any compilation errors. (the iPad experience is much better).

 ## Install on your iPhone or iPad
+You need an Apple Developer account (it's free).
+Select your team in the Xcode project.
+Now you can malloc on the go!
+I'm not sure why you would want to do that.

 ## Troubleshooting
 Probably your Xcode or (God forbid) macOS installation should be updated.

+Keep in mind this visualizer is for looks only and assumes a good, working malloc implementation.
+It's not a debugger, but I'm sure you could debug using it.

+## Halp
+There are bugs for sure.